 #2) We have no training plan

-The truth is that even if you have to set your own plan, you will be a much healthier and more successful athlete if you do, rather than training without one.
-A plan forces you to identify goals, which in turn increases motivation.
-A plan reminds you exactly how long it has been since you did those pullups you know you should do, because the days go by a lot faster than we realize, and I personally am always surprised at how long it’s been since I did my pullups.
-And a plan alleviates the number one issue that makes training downright unpleasant: Guilt.
+The truth is that under almost all circumstances, athletes will be much healthier and more successful if they have a plan, at least a loose one.
+A plan forces us to identify goals, which in turn increases motivation.
+A plan reminds us exactly how long it has been since we did that workout we know we should do, because the days go by a lot faster than we realize.
+(And on the flip-side, a plan reminds us we haven’t taken an off day yet this month…) A plan also alleviates the number one issue that makes training downright unpleasant: Guilt.
 Which leads me to…

 #3) We struggle to achieve a healthy level of accountability